rickardlindberg/rliterate/rliterate.markdown

 # RLiterate

 RLiterate is a tool for reading and authoring documents.
 Documents have pages organized in a hierarchy.
 Pages have a title and paragraphs.
 Paragraphs can be of different types.
 The different paragraph types is what makes RLiterate documens special.
-The code paragraph for example enables literate programming by allowing chunks of code to be defined and then the final source file is automatically generated.
+Code paragraphs for example enable literate programming by allowing chunks of code to be defined and then automatically assembled into the final source file.
+Text paragraphs are used for writing prose.
 RLiterate documens can also be exported to different formats for display in different mediums.

 ## A tour of RLiterate

+This chapter gives an overview what RLiterate looks like.

 ### Main GUI